GussailRaat/NAACL-19-CIM/README.md

 ### Emotion Results Extractor

-Follow these steps to extract the threshold based resluls for emotion:
+Follow these steps to extract the threshold based results for emotion:

 * Open the text file i.e., multiTask_emotion_results_extractor.txt
 * Copy and paste on the terminal